microsoft-campus-community/MCC-App_Frontend/.github/ISSUE_TEMPLATE/documentation-request.md

 ---
-name: documentation-request
+name: Documentation Request
 about: Request more information in the documentation
-title: ''
+title: '[Documentation] '
-labels: ''
+labels: 'documentation'
 assignees: ''

 ---